nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

     route.route.openshift.io/ds-pipeline-pipelines-definition   ds-pipeline-pipelines-definition-test-project-gpu-dc1e23.apps.shift.nerc.mghpcc.org          ds-pipeline-pipelines-definition   oauth           reencrypt/Redirect   None
     ...

+!!! tip "To list all Resources with their Names only."
+    To list all resources with their names only, you can run this command:
+    `oc get all -oname`.

+    Here, `-oname` flag specifies the output format.
+In this case, it instructs the command to output only the names of the resources.

 Run the `oc delete` command to delete all resource objects specified as parameters after `--all` within your selected project (namespace).